aeckardt/SimpleScript/README.md

 The idea is to provide tools to automate test processes for GUI tests.
 For instance, to verify that after pushing a button a certain text appears on the screen.

+I am well aware that there are probably 100 tools like that out there already!
+I don't usually like the idea of re-inventing the wheel.
+However, I set this challenge to myself to learn about different things, e.g. writing a parser, making a video out of screenshots, threading, using pattern matching algorithms to detect images and using text recognition.

-The core parts what it potentially should be doing:
+The core parts what it should be doing:
 - Select Area on screen
 - Record screen in area
 - Extract images from recording